bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 > More details about the `Output Config` node in the [node reference](../../../../node%20reference/output%20config.md) and [tutorials](../../../../tutorials/Output%20Config/).

 Feel free to adjust the values, create a different file, ...

+## Epochs vs Random seeds

+Load either `LoRA testing - epochs vs random seeds.json` or `LoRA testing - epochs vs random seeds.png` into ComfyUI.

+This example is similar to first one, except that we replace the `List: from Multiline` node with `List: Random Seeds`.

+Thanks to it, we generate a new list of random seeds each time we generate a new grid.